tusharsadhwani/blog/src/pages/post/builtins.md

         # Make sure that `id` exists
         if 'id' not in response:
             return False
-        # Make sure it is an integer
+        # Make sure it is a string
         if not isinstance(response['id'], str):
             return False
         # Make sure it is 20 characters